braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/push_notifications/customization/custom_sounds.md

 article_title: Custom Push Notification Sounds for iOS
 platform: Swift
 page_order: 3
-description: "This article covers implementing custom sounds in your iOS push notifications."
+description: "This article covers implementing iOS custom sounds in the Swift SDK."
 channel:
   - push

 ---

-# Custom push notification sounds for iOS
+# Custom sounds

 ## Step 1: Hosting the sound in the app